Facts about Cohousing

 Cohousing is an increasingly desirable housing strategy for aging adults.
 Seen as a viable way to independently Age in Place that also allows for a lively and supportive social life.

-STORIES ABOUT COHOUSING and similar housing arrangements
+STORIES ABOUT COHOUSING and other Intentional Communities

 "It's just lonely being by yourself all the time, and it just seems like a much richer way to live is in community sharing experiences and support and chores."